-An impairment loss in respect of goodwill is not reversed.
-In respect of other assets, impairment losses recognized in prior periods are assessed at each reporting date for any indications that the loss has decreased or no longer exists.
+For non-financial assets, excluding goodwill, impairment losses recognized in prior periods are assessed at each reporting date for any indications that the loss has decreased or no longer exists.
 An impairment loss is reversed if there has been a change in the estimates used to determine the recoverable amount.
 An impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortization, if no impairment loss had been recognized.
+An impairment reversal is recognized in earnings under impairment (reversal) expense.
+An impairment loss in respect of goodwill is not reversed.

-Goodwill that forms part of the carrying amount of an investment in an equity accounted investee is not recognized separately, and therefore is not tested for impairment separately.
-Instead, the entire amount of the investment is tested for impairment as a single asset when there is objective evidence that the equity accounted investee may be impaired, unless the equity accounted investee does not generate cash inflows that are largely independent of those from other assets of the entity in which case it is combined in a CGU with the related assets.
+Goodwill that forms part of the carrying amount of an investment in an equity accounted investee is not recognized separately; and therefore, is not tested for impairment separately.
+Rather, the investment, including its respective goodwill, is tested for impairment as a single asset when there is objective evidence it may be impaired as a result of one or more events having occurred that could negatively impact the estimated future cash flows from the investment.
+If the investment does not generate cash flows that are largely independent of those from other Pembina assets, its carrying value is added to a CGU to which the investment relates.

-i.
+g.
 Employee Benefits